 Annual assessment reports for the English education major and future "trend" reports will continue to be shared with the entire English Department, and the University at large, on a yearly basis.
 An English Education major subcommittee will examine these reports in order to bring recommendations to the entire department if trends indicate that changes are required for program improvement.

-Assessment Data, 2016-2017
+Assessment Data, 2017-2018

-Three English Education students graduated during the 2016-2017 school year and all have been assessed below in order to obtain this year's data points.
-No English Education students graduated during the 2015-2016 school year.
+Three English Education students graduated during the 2017-2018 school year and all have been assessed below to obtain this year's data points.